JamieDanielson/my-learning-journey/100daysofcode.md

 [javascript-basic-projects](https://github.com/JamieDanielson/javascript-basic-projects) with my own adjustments and main page for showcase.

 Completed and expanded upon "color flipper" so now it's a single page and lets you randomly generate 3 different colors.

+## 46/100

+Started "my-book-app" using React with Storybook and Styleguidist so far.